Subashh-Chaudhary/fyp/frontend/README.md

 For support and questions:

-- Create an issue in the repository
 - Check the documentation
-- Contact the development team

-## 🔮 Future Enhancements

-- [ ] Real-time disease tracking
-- [ ] Expert consultation features
-- [ ] Weather integration
-- [ ] Advanced analytics dashboard
-- [ ] Multi-language support
-- [ ] Offline AI model support
-- [ ] Social features and community
-- [ ] Integration with farming equipment
+- Review existing issues
+- Create a new issue with detailed information

 ---

-**Built with ❤️ for the agricultural community**
+**Built with ❤️ using modern React Native best practices**